Wayne Hubbard – Chief Executive Officer

 Nicola Bradley – Community and Office Manager

-Nicky is Community and Office Manager of LWARB’s circular economy innovation hub – a soon to be established community of start-ups in London with circular principles at their core.
+Nicky is Community and Office Manager of LWARB’s Circular London Accelerator – a community of start-ups in London with circular principles at their core.

 Jessica Brodrick – Business Development Officer